 “Comedy” in Korean

 The word for “comedy” in Korean is 코미디 (komidi).
-These are the types of movies that are supposed to make their audience laugh.
+Korean comedies are the types of movies that are supposed to make their audience laugh.
 This can happen through means of jokes or funny events, such as a character being clumsy.

 “Romantic Comedy” in Korean

 The comedy genre also includes black comedy films, which are not necessarily as funny as other comedy movies.
-Good examples of Korean comedy movies are Baby and I, Spellbound, and Miracle in Cell No. 7.
+Good examples of the best comedy Korean movies are Baby and I, Spellbound, and Miracle in Cell No. 7.

 “Drama” in Korean